CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/22-content-safety-in-ai-foundry.md

 <validation step="7ff02ba9-c76e-41b8-9319-a1f4b195ca8a" />

 ## Task 2: Try out text moderation with Content Safety in Azure AI Foundry portal

+In this task, you will use Azure AI Foundry's Content Safety feature to test and analyze text moderation capabilities.
+You will run sample tests using Azure AI Services, evaluate how the model detects harmful content, and review the results based on severity levels and confidence intervals.

 1. On the **Content Safety** page, under Filter text content, select **Moderate text content**.